PrefectHQ/examples/infra/amazon-ecs-worker/README.md

 # Prefect 2 worker on ECS Fargate

-This recipe demonstrates how to deploy a Prefect 2 worker onto ECS Fargate using [Terraform](https://www.terraform.io/).
+This recipe demonstrates how to deploy a Prefect 3 worker onto ECS Fargate using [Terraform](https://www.terraform.io/).
 It is intended to be used as a Terraform module as described in [Usage](#usage) below.
-It assumes you have Terraform installed, and was tested with Terraform `v1.4.6`.
+It assumes you have Terraform installed, and was tested with Terraform `v1.11`.

 Note that flows will run inside the worker ECS task, as opposed to becoming their own ECS tasks.

+![image](https://github.com/PrefectHQ/prefect-recipes/assets/68969861/d148af90-58dd-4ce2-a160-e23fada6c895)

+## Requirements

+To start, you will need:

+- Your Prefect account ID
+- Your Prefect workspace ID
+- Your Prefect API key
+- A subnet where Fargate will create ECS tasks
+- A name for your deployment

 ## Usage

-![image](https://github.com/PrefectHQ/prefect-recipes/assets/68969861/d148af90-58dd-4ce2-a160-e23fada6c895)

-To start with you will need your Prefect account ID, workspace ID, and API key.
-You will also need to pick one or more subnets that Fargate will launch into, as well as give your deployment a name.

 In order to avoid accidentally committing your API key, consider structuring your project as follows,